blackmarkt/Udacity-ML/capstone_report_template.md

 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_
 - _Is the final solution significant enough to have solved the problem?_

+While the project fell short in overcoming the final hurdle of outperforming the "Buy and Hold" benchmark each model was able to achieve profitability.
+This is par for the course in finance as the competition is fierce and quantitative strategies are arbitraged away as more and more players exploit the same edge.
+Not only would a trading strategy need to beat it's benchmark but it would need to clearly exceed it as there are cost of doing business (trading fees/commissions, infrastructure costs, data fees, etc..) that will quickly eat away your profibaility.

+This is simply the first step in the "alpha" discovery process.
+Some obvious areas of improvement this project could build on are:

+- more data or shorter time intervals with a lot more data
+- more unique exotic datasets relating to Bitcoin
+- playing with different parameter settings
+-

+AdaBoost was able to outperform the Naive Bayes Predictor baseline accuracy and fscore.

 ___